-Step 5: Contract Summary Meeting
+Step 4: Contract Summary Meeting

-During this meeting you will meet with your Community Sales Manager to summarize the final price of your home and submit your second earnest money deposit, 50% option deposit and your Conditional Qualification Letter from Supreme Lending.
+During this meeting you will meet with your Community Sales Manager to summarize the final price of your home and submit your second earnest money deposit, 50% option deposit, and your Conditional Qualification Letter from one of our preferred lenders.

-Step 6: Pre-Drywall Inspection
+Step 5: Pre-Drywall Inspection

-The first Pre-Drywall inspection will occur after the frame, roof and electrical components are completed, but before the drywall is applied.
+The first Pre-Drywall Inspection will occur after the frame, roof, and electrical components are completed, but before the drywall is applied.
 Your Community Sales Manager will meet you and a member of the Construction Department at the job site to allow you to see the quality features that go "behind the walls" and to get a sense of the layout of your home.
 If there are flaws, the Construction Department will make those corrections.

-Within 2-3 days of your first inspection, you will be invited back to the job site for a final inspection and sign off.
+Within 2-3 days of your first inspection, you will be invited back to the job site or a final inspection and sign off.